 Introduction

-When developing a project with a tolling component or impacts to existing tolling operations, the District Project Manager (PM) must contact Florida’s Turnpike Enterprise (FTE) Program Management Administrator so that an FTE Production PM can be assigned.
-The FTE Production PM becomes the point of contact and engages FTE Design, Planning, and Toll Systems disciplines necessary to support the tolling project.
+When developing a project with a tolling component or impacts to existing tolling operations, the District Project Manager (PM) must contact Florida’s Turnpike Enterprise (Turnpike) Program Management Administrator so that an Turnpike Production PM can be assigned.
+The Turnpike Production PM becomes the point of contact and engages Turnpike Design, Planning, and Toll Systems disciplines necessary to support the tolling project.
 The District PM should refer to the General Tolling Requirements (GTR) when proceeding with a tolling project.
 The GTR explains the toll infrastructure criteria/requirements for all project delivery methods.
 The GTR has three parts:

 Part 1: Contains development and processes